 Still, that's an SRM power-measuring spider in there, so it should be accurate to ±1.5% and go 100 hours between charges.

-File these under 'not quite available yet', but when you can actually buy them they'll be the first dual-sided power meter pedals compatible with mountain bike-style two-bolt cleats.
-In fact, SRM say they'll work with genuine Shimano SPD cleats: a big tick there for not trying to tie users in to a proprietary cleat.
+File these under 'sort of available', as SRM is shipping them now, but mostly to people who ordered months ago and have been waiting.
+As PowerMeterShop.de puts it "Not available at the moment due to production bottlenecks and long list of advance orders."
+They're the first dual-sided power meter pedals compatible with mountain bike-style two-bolt cleats.
+In fact, SRM say they work with genuine Shimano SPD cleats: a big tick there for not trying to tie users in to a proprietary cleat.

-SRM says the X-Power pedals electronics and strain gauges will be housed entirely inside the axle, along with a rechargeable battery that you charge with a little magnetic widget.
-On paper that could well make them tough enough for mountain biking and gravel bike use, as long as SRM gets the sealing right.
-And you'll be able to swap out the pedal bodies for different colours if you buy a new bike and can't bear not to have matching pedals.
+SRM says the X-Power pedals electronics and strain gauges are housed entirely inside the axle, along with a rechargeable battery that you charge with a little magnetic widget.
+Early reports suggest they're tough enough for mountain biking and gravel bike use.
+And you can swap out the pedal bodies for different colours if you buy a new bike and can't bear not to have matching pedals.

 PowerTap's P2 pedals are an evolution of the P1 pedals from 2015 rather than a radical redesign.
 They are a claimed 34g lighter, now coming in at 400g a pair, and the battery life has been extended from 60 to 80 hours, using the same AAA battery.
 And that’s it, that’s all they’ve changed.
 Aside from the change from black to silver, there are no other significant changes.